ChickWithADick/RainCraft/README.md

  * Unlimited Chisel Works

 ## Changelog:

+## The Builders Update: 3-25-20
+* added Better Builder's wands and effortless building for ease of building
+* removed chunk pregen from client packs to hopefully solve some lag issues

 ### Third Revision: The Lightpack Update 3-11-20
 Completly reworked modpack made to be extra light so hopefully anyone with bad internet or a bad computer can play.
 Note the pack will take a bit to load to the fact intercompatbility requires forge to load the mods in stages, not because there is a lot of mods.
 You should be able to play comfortably with at least 6 gigs of ram.